openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

-Enterprise hard drives and some consumer hard drives implement a feature called Time-Limited Error Recovery (TLER) by Western Digital, Error Recovery Control (ERC) by Seagate and Command Completion Time Limit by Hitachi and Samsung, which permits the time drives are willing to spend on such events to be limited by the system administrator.
+Enterprise hard drives and some consumer hard drives implement a feature called Time-Limited Error Recovery (TLER) by Western Digital, Error Recovery Control (ERC) by Seagate, and Command Completion Time Limit by Hitachi and Samsung, which permits the time drives are willing to spend on such events to be limited by the system administrator.